Korozami/MilkiteaStudio/README.md

 ### <a name="Introduction"></a>Introduction :rabbit:

 Hello!
-I'm Sena, the creator of milkiteastudios, and I am here to share my art + my love for creating.
+I'm Sena, the creator of Milki Tea Studios, and I am here to share my art + my love for creating.
 Floating somewhere between cute and unsettling, my current work involves bunnies in strange, dream-like worlds, along with other funky things.
 Besides my digital illustration work, I also make handmade items that reps my current obsession with making shy bunnies. :carrot: :rabbit2: 🎨
 * :rabbit2: Artistic Wonderland: Dive into a world where creativity knows no bounds.
 Explore a unique collection of digital artworks, each brimming with imaginative storytelling.
 * :rabbit2: Handmade Treasures: Discover an assortment of meticulously crafted items that embody the essence of charming and shy bunnies, each one handcrafted with love and care. 🥕🐰